That afternoon crash isn’t a law of nature. You choose it yourself, every single day.

 “I don’t have time for complicated faff.”
 Eating vegetables first costs literally 0 extra minutes.
 You’re eating them anyway (hopefully).

 “Vinegar is gross.”
 Dilute it with plenty of water.
 Or use gherkins, pickled onions, kimchi, sauerkraut, all fermented with natural acetic acid.
-And no, lemon juice doesn’t work the same way, it actually contains fructose that drives your blood sugar up.
+And no, lemon juice doesn’t work the same way, that actually contains fructose which sends your blood sugar up.
 We want acetic acid, not fruit sugar.

-“I already exercise, so I can eat what I want.”
+“I already exercise, so I can eat whatever I want.”
 Nice try.
-You can’t out-exercise bad food.
+You can’t out-train bad food.
 Ask any bodybuilder: muscles are made in the kitchen.

-“My grandma ate bread too and lived to 90.”
-Your grandma’s bread contained about 2g of sugar per 100g.
+“My gran ate bread too and lived to 90.”
+Your gran’s bread contained around 2g of sugar per 100g.
 Modern bread: 8-10g.
-Your grandma moved 5 hours a day, you sit for 8.
-Your grandma ate twice a day, you snack constantly.
+Your gran was active for 5 hours a day, you’re sitting for 8.
+Your gran ate twice a day, you snack constantly.
 See the difference?

 Your 30-day kickstart (with measurements!)